-From its durable construction and U.S. NATO tested, submersible, bright white dual‑LED, to its patented "Secure-Attach™" mounting system, the Kayalite outperforms competitive lights and mounting systems for USCG-classified "vessels under oars."
+From its durable construction and U.S. NATO tested, deep water submersible (IPX8 rated), bright white dual‑LED light, to its patented "Secure-Attach™" mounting system, the Kayalite outperforms competitive lights and mounting systems for USCG-classified "vessels under oars."
 Clipped and pulled taut to an eyelet, deck loop, deck rigging or kayak carry handle, you're good to go.

 Unlike any other portable navigation light available, the Kayalite is loss-proof and virtually indestructable.
 It can take a blow if you paddle into a branch or roll your kayak or SUP through a bed of reeds.